k97/stebinco-one/_work/minerfatigueprevention.md

 ### Problem & Opportunity

 Through several interviews with the safety team, we began by analysing incident reports from the past two years to identify patterns.
 While reviewing these reports, we noticed fatigue appeared repeatedly as either a confirmed or suspected cause in many severe incidents.
-Despite existing controls like shift limits, there was no way to ensure operators in high-risk roles were getting enough sleep between shifts.
+Despite existing several layers of checks and manual controls, there was no active way to ensure operators in high-risk roles were getting enough sleep between shifts.
 We interviewed and conducted diary studies with equipment operators, supervisors, and safety managers to better understand the problem.
 Through these explorations, a clear issue emerged: the existing Driver Safety System only detected microsleeps after they occurred—when it was already too late to prevent a potential accident.

 ![](https://k97static.s3.ap-southeast-2.amazonaws.com/stebinco/work/readiwatch/design-thinking-framework.png)